frslabs/forus-ios/README.md

 - [Forus Error Codes](#Forus-error-codes)
 - [Help](#help)

-## Prerequisite
+## Prerequisites

 You will need a valid license to use the Forus SDK, which can be obtained by contacting support@frslabs.com .

 Depending on the license - offline or online - you have opted for, the ping functionality to billing servers will be disabled or enabled.
 For instance, if you have opted for the offline SDK model, then there will be no server ping needed to our billing server to bill you.
 However, if you have chosen a transaction based pricing, then after each transaction, a ping request will be made to our billing server.
 This cannot be overrided by the App.
 A point to note is that if the ping transaction fails for any reason, the whole transaction will be void without any results from the SDK.

-Once you have the license , follow the below instructions for a successful integration of Forus SDK onto your IOS Application.
+Once you have the license, follow the below instructions for a successful integration of Forus SDK onto your IOS Application.

-## Requirements
+## Minimum Requirements

 - iOS 10.0+
 - Xcode 11.2